 One housing officer was shocked when she visited the properties that tenants were expected to occupy.
 So were other team members when they found out what had happened to people who’d contacted their departments.
 What’s on paper doesn’t always match real life.

 It takes time to build up the trust of people using the new system

 Finding out more about people’s problems can seem intrusive, and it took time to build up the trust of those with complex problems.
 But word-of-mouth recommendations about timely, effective support and positive outcomes is beginning to change the relationship between local people and the council.

 Staff using the systems thinking approach wouldn’t go back to the old system

 Council officers found their working life transformed by the increase in variety, autonomy and effectiveness of their new roles.
 Most wouldn’t go back to the old way of working.
-One important factor in improving the time taken to respond to problems, was that the members of the locality team (including a fire officer, a police officer and an alcohol support worker) were based in the same room, resulting in almost instant communication.
+One important factor in improving the time taken to respond to problems, was that the members of the locality team were based in the same room, resulting in almost instant communication.
 Other agencies had a designated member of staff to deal with locality team queries.

 The main problem with systems thinking – it looks like common sense

 One of the drawbacks of systems thinking is that it looks so obvious, it’s easy for organisations to think they are using it already .

 For example, many local authority children’s services use multi-agency teams and emphasise the importance of ‘joined-up thinking’, but the teams, their thinking and the outcomes that result bear little resemblance to Stoke’s locality teams or the outcomes they’ve achieved.